-Reference pointAs noted in the access section above, in Lusaka one is spoilt for choice as to two:two:where to go to cash out a remittance sent through Western Union and MoneyGram.
-One has a choice between using a bank agent (Western Union footprint and visible brandingAccess/national footprint and visible brandingMoneyGram) or a smaller agent (Western Union).
+As noted in the access section above, in Lusaka one is spoilt for choice as to where to go to cash out a remittance sent through Western Union and MoneyGram.
+One has a choice between using a bank agent (Western Union and MoneyGram) or a smaller agent (Western Union).

+Visible branding

-Visible branding As noted in the first mile focus note15, in South Africa the RSP branding on the outside of the branch/bureau de change is limited to a sticker on the glass door or a poster inside the branch (Langhan and Kilfoil, 2011).
+As noted in the first mile focus note, in South Africa the RSP branding on the outside of the branch/bureau de change is limited to a sticker on the glass door or a poster inside the branch (Langhan and Kilfoil, 2011).
 This is definitely not the case in Zambia.

-Section 9 of the Bank of Zambia's Money Transmission Service Guidelines reads, "the operations of a Money Transmission Service shall be conducted in offices or premises that are clearly identified as such by way of sign post."
+Section 9 of the Bank of Zambia's

+Money Transmission Service

+Guidelines reads, "the operations of

+a Money Transmission Service shall

+be conducted in offices or premises

+that are clearly identified as such by way of sign post."
 (Please see section 5 below for a comprehensive discussion of the Bank of Zambia's Money Transmission Service Guidelines).

-15 Langhan, S & Kilfoil, C., 2011.
+&lt;sup>15 Langhan, S & Kilfoil, C., 2011.
 The Cross-border Money Transfer Experience: Why taxis and buses are still preferred to banks.
 Report prepared for FinMark Trust.